cohere-ai/cohere-megakernel/README.md

-Several components follow [vLLM](https://github.com/vllm-project/vllm) closely and are credited in the source: the paged KV cache ([Kwon et al., SOSP 2023](https://arxiv.org/abs/2309.06180)), the seeded Gumbel-max sampler, RoPE arithmetic, sliding-window semantics, and the streaming response format.
+Several components follow [vLLM](https://github.com/vllm-project/vllm) closely and are credited in the source: the paged KV cache ([Kwon et al., SOSP 2023](https://arxiv.org/abs/2309.06180)), the seeded Gumbel-max sampler, and the streaming response format.

 Thanks also to the authors and maintainers of nanobind, nlhomann json, FlashAttention, PyTorch, and Transformers.